MV Empire Star (1935): Loss

 Empire Star transmitted a distress signal and the order was given to abandon ship.
 The crew launched the remaining three lifeboats and five liferafts.
 The boats were fitted with skates, which enabled the port ones to be launched despite the heavy list.
 Despite a heavy sea, all passengers and crew were evacuated except the four killed in the engine room.
 The three boats then stood off as the ship righted herself and settled low in the water.
 The First Officer, Leslie Vernon, considered whether to reboard the ship to see if she could be saved.

 About 25 minutes after the first explosion U-615 attempted a coup de grâce by firing a torpedo from one of her stern tubes.
 This missed, so the submarine reloaded her bow tubes and turned to fire again.
 The next torpedo struck Empire Star between her No. 4 and No. 5 holds about an hour and a half after the first explosion.
 The ship remained afloat, so U-615 hit her with another coup de grâce.
 Empire Star's bow rose from the sea and she sank by the stern, and about five minutes later a strong underwater explosion shook the lifeboats.
 The submarine did not surface to question the survivors.

 One lifeboat contained 38 people and was commanded by Captain Capon.
 Chief Officer Vernon commanded a second, which with difficulty in the heavy sea collected nine survivors from five liferafts.
-Mr Vernon's boat transferred the Third Officer, Roland Moscrop-Young, to command the third boat, leaving Mr Vernon's boat with 34 people.
-Mr Moscrop-Young's boat contained 27 people and was the least crowded boat.
-Mr Moscrop-Young tried to get it alongside to take some people off Captain Capon's, but was prevented by the heavy sea.
+Vernon's boat transferred the Third Officer, Roland Moscrop-Young, to command the third boat, leaving Vernon's boat with 34 people.
+Moscrop-Young's boat was the least crowded, containing 27 people.
+Moscrop-Young tried to get it alongside to take some people off Captain Capon's, but was prevented by the heavy sea.
 Capon ordered the three boats to keep together overnight and then sail for the Azores, which were about 570 miles to the south.